Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/redshift-external-oauth.md

 This connection should be set as the connection for a development environment in an existing or new project.

 Once the connection has been assigned to a development environment, you can configure your user credentials for that development environment under `Account Settings > Your Profile > Credentials > <Your Project Name>`.
-Set the authentication method to `External Oauth`, set `schema` and other fields if desired, and save the credentials.
+Set the authentication method to `External OAuth`, set the `schema` and other fields if desired, and save the credentials.
 You can then click the `Connect to Redshift` button.

 ### Verify connection in Studio